-The aim is that LA inspection programmes should be back in-line with the Food Law Code of Practice's minimum inspection frequencies by the end of the period specified within the recovery plan.
-The first milestone required local authorities to have undertaken an on-site intervention at all risk category A premises by 31st March 2022.
-Kirklees has met this first milestone and does not foresee any current problems in meeting the requirements of the next milestones on 30th June 2022 and 30th September 2022.
-At the time of writing, the current forecast is that we should significantly exceed the minimum expectations of the FSA Recovery Plan.
+The aim now is that LA inspection programmes should be back in-line with the Food Law Code of Practice's minimum inspection frequencies.
+The FSA set milestones that local authorities had to achieve.
+In 2022 Kirklees council achieved all four milestones (30th June 2022, 30th September 2022, 31st December 2022 and 31st March 2023).
+The Team have significantly exceed the minimum expectations of the FSA Recovery Plan.